Brighton & Hove Albion F.C.: Mike Bamber years (1972–1987)

 Mike Bamber was the chairman of Brighton from October 1972 until 1983.
 He famously brought Brian Clough to the club in 1973 and later appointed former England player Alan Mullery as manager.
 Brighton's life as a Football League club had brought little in the way of success and headlines until 1979, when, under Mullery's management, they were promoted to the First Division as Second Division runners-up.
-The 1982/83 season saw a wildly inconsistent start for the club, with victories over Arsenal and Manchester United mixed in with heavy defeats.
+The 1982/83 season saw an inconsistent start for the club, with victories over Arsenal and Manchester United mixed in with heavy defeats.
 Manager Mike Bailey eventually lost his job at the start of December 1982.
 Jimmy Melia took over as manager, but was unable to turn the situation around and Brighton, after four seasons in the top flight, were relegated in 1983, finishing in last place.

-Despite their relegation, that season Brighton reached their first (and only to date) FA Cup final and drew 2–2 with Manchester United in the first match.
+Despite their relegation, that season Brighton reached their first FA Cup final and drew 2–2 with Manchester United in the first match.
 Brighton's goals were scored by Gordon Smith and Gary Stevens.
-The final featured an infamous "miss" by Gordon Smith with virtually the last kick of the game in extra time, prompting the BBC commentator Peter Jones to utter the well-known phrase "...and Smith must score".
-However, Smith's kick was saved by the Manchester United goalkeeper, Gary Bailey.
+The final featured an infamous "miss" by Gordon Smith with the last kick of the game in extra time, prompting the BBC commentator Peter Jones to utter the well-known phrase "...and Smith must score".
+Smith's kick was saved by the Manchester United goalkeeper, Gary Bailey.
 In the replay, Manchester United won 4–0.